 You’ll then need to notify HMRC that you have switched from a Sole Trader to a Limited Company.
 This is because your tax payments will change.
 You’ll then need to form a Company on Companies House, incorporating your business name and creating a memorandum and articles of association.

 Ensuring you have a good accountant onboard to help guide you through this process.
 This is especially important as you move into a Limited Company, as there is much more paperwork to submit and compliance is important to ensure you don’t receive any HMRC fines.
-Incorporating accounting technology into your business can help deal with the minefield of paperwork and simplify invoicing, expenses and payroll.
+Incorporating accounting technology into your business can help deal with the minefield of paperwork and simplify invoicing, bookkeeping, expenses and payroll.

 If business is booming and profits are growing, it may be time to switch from Sole Trader to Limited Company.
 This will help reduce tax liabilities, as well as help you fast track growth by employing others to help you on your journey.
 Don’t be daunted by the switch, speak to iFinance Department for a free initial consultation, with tailored independent business financial advice that can help accelerate your business.